 1050 Connecticut Avenue, N.W. , Washington, DC 20036-5306 USA

 Henry Phillips is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
-He practices in the areas of general and appellate litigation, white collar defense, and international trade.
-Before joining the firm, Mr. Phillips served as a law clerk to the Honorable Gene E.K.
-Pratter of the United States District Court for the Eastern District of Pennsylvania and then to the Honorable Marjorie O. Rendell of the United States Court of Appeals for the Third Circuit.
+He primarily practices in the areas of general and appellate litigation and white collar defense.
+Before joining the firm, Mr. Phillips clerked for the Honorable Marjorie O. Rendell of the U.S. Court of Appeals for the Third Circuit and the Honorable Gene E.K.
+Pratter of the U.S. District Court for the Eastern District of Pennsylvania.

-In 2011, Mr. Phillips graduated with honors from the University of Chicago with a Bachelor of Arts degree in economics and a minor in Latin American and Caribbean studies.
+In 2011, Mr. Phillips graduated with honors from the University of Chicago with a bachelor’s degree in economics and a minor in Latin American and Caribbean studies.

-Mr. Phillips is admitted to practice law in New York, the District of Columbia, and the United States Court of Appeals for the Third Circuit.
+Mr. Phillips is admitted to practice law in New York and the District of Columbia.

 Duke University - 2014 Juris Doctor

 University of Chicago - 2011 Bachelor of Arts